 Career Outlook and Salary Information

-According to the U.S. Bureau of Labor Statistics (BLS), the number of Web developer jobs were projected to increase 27% between 2014 and 2024 (www.bls.gov).
-In 2015, the BLS reported an annual median salary of $64,970 for Web developers.
+According to the U.S. Bureau of Labor Statistics (BLS), the number of Web developer jobs were projected to increase much faster than average at 13% between 2018 and 2028 (www.bls.gov).
+In 2018, the BLS reported an annual median salary of $69,430 for Web developers.

 To maximize your job opportunities as a Web page designer, a bachelor's degree in graphic design, Web design or digital media is recommended.
 If you already have a degree in another field, you can earn a certificate in graphic or Web design in about one year.
 This is a rapidly growing field with plenty of opportunities both at large companies and for those who prefer to work independently.